 Extrapolation of flows beyond the highest calibration measurement is often necessary to achieve as much of the range of the hydrograph as possible.
 Extrapolation beyond the measured calibration stage/discharge pairs collected in the field will typically be 0.4 times (or 40% of the lowest stage/discharge pairs) and 2.5 times (or 250% of the highest stage/discharge pairs).
 The limits of extrapolation beyond these factors will depend on model performance, channel shape, and modeling methods; all of which contribute to establishing reasonable extrapolation limits within the hydraulic model.
+The number of HYDSIM model runs will be that necessary to accurately calculate hydraulic conditions within the range of extrapolation.
+During model calibration, YCWA will collaborate with Relicensing Participants regarding the limit of model extrapolation.

-5.3.8 Step 8 - Habitat Duration Analysis
+5.3.8 Step 8 - Weighted Usable Area Verses Flow Plots